techeye220/LammpsTutorials/Membrane/README.md

 that tell LAMMPS to minimise the system for 100 steps.
 You can read more about the command [here](http://lammps.sandia.gov/doc/minimize.html)

 After that we will run a short simulation in the NVT ensemble.
-Therefore, we need to set and integrator and a thermostat.
+Therefore, we need to set an integrator and a thermostat.
 This is accomplished in LAMMPS through so-called [*fixes*](http://lammps.sandia.gov/doc/fix.html) that are actions performed on a selection of atoms every timestep.
 The general formula for a fix command is

     fix *name* *atom_selection* *name_of_fix* *settings*

 Therefore, the lines

-    fix   integrate all nve/sphere update dipole
+    fix   integrate all nve/sphere update dipole/dlm
     fix   thermo all langevin 303 303 1000 9 omega yes zero yes

-first tell LAMMPS to use the fix `nve/sphere` on the selection `all` that has the effect to propagate the motion of all particles according to velocity Verlet integrator.
+first tell LAMMPS to use the fix `nve/sphere` on the selection `all` that has the effect to propagate the motion of all particles according to velocity Verlet integrator and the DLM algorithm to update the direction of the dipoles.
 Second, it tells LAMMPS to apply the fix `langevin` to all atoms that has the effect that the system will be simulated at 303 K using a Langevin thermostat.

 To run the simulation we simply use the command